Semi-classical evaporative cooling: classical and quantum distributions: Thermodynamics of trapped atomic gases

-By controlling the conditions in atomic-physics experiments, the system can be brought into the collisionless regime.
-Furthermore, at the beginning of the evaporative cooling process, and thus, at higher temperatures, the kinetic energy of a collisionless gas is the main contribution to the total energy.
-Thus, as a first approximation, particle interactions can be neglected.
-As the temperature decreases and the system enters a low-energy regime, interactions are governed by the scattering length $a_s$, which can be experimentally controlled by an external magnetic field.
-Thus, the interaction can be chosen to be sufficiently low that the system enters a weakly interacting regime, also known as a nearly ideal gas.
-In this sense, experimentally, the evaporative cooling process can be studied in an approximation in which interactions are negligible.
-In this form, the total energy of the gas is given by the Hamiltonian \cite{Courteille-laserphys11}:
+Experimental control over atomic conditions allows the system to enter the collisionless regime.
+At the onset of evaporative cooling, corresponding to higher temperatures, the kinetic energy of the collisionless gas dominates the total energy, so that particle interactions may be neglected as a first approximation.
+As the temperature decreases and the system transitions to a low-energy regime, interactions become significant and are characterized by the scattering length~$a_s$, which is tunable via an external magnetic field.
+By choosing sufficiently weak interaction strengths, the system can be placed in a weakly interacting (nearly ideal) gas regime.
+Under these conditions, the evaporative cooling process can be analyzed within an approximation that neglects interactions.
+The total energy of the gas is then described by the Hamiltonian \cite{Courteille-laserphys11}: